 - Governor JB Pritzker also shared a five-phase plan, Restore Illinois, with benchmarks and guidelines for reopening the state while protecting public health.

-- Alabama, Arkansas, Arizona, California, Florida, Georgia, Idaho, Louisiana, Mississippi, North Carolina, Nevada, South Carolina, Tennessee, Texas, and Utah
+- Alabama, Arkansas, Arizona, California, Florida, Georgia, Idaho, Iowa, Kansas, Louisiana, Mississippi, Missouri, Nebraska, North Carolina, North Dakota, Nevada, Oklahoma, Puerto Rico, South Carolina, Tennessee, Texas, Utah, and Wisconsin

 - Currently, there are no federal restrictions on travel within the U.S.

 - All non-U.S. citizens who have visited one of these countries in the past 14 days may not enter the United States: